-- "Published…in the preceding year" means that the book has a publication date in the year under consideration, was available for purchase in that year, and has a copyright date no later than that year.
-An eligible book might have a copyright date prior to the year under consideration if it was not published until the year under consideration.
+- “Published in the preceding year” means that the book has a publication date in the year under consideration, was available for purchase in that year, and has a copyright date no later than that year.
+An eligible book may have a copyright date prior to the year under consideration if it was not published until the year under consideration.
 The intent: that every eligible book be considered, but that no book be considered in more than one year.

-- For purposed of this award, Latino is defined as people whose heritage emanates from any of the Spanish-speaking cultures of the Western Hemisphere.
+- For purposes of this award, “Latino” is defined as people whose heritage emanates from any of the Spanish-speaking cultures of the world.

-- The term "only the books eligible for the Award" specifies that the committee is not to consider the entire body of work by an author or whether the author has previously won the award.
-The committee's decision is to be made following deliberation about eligible books published in the previous year.
+- The term “only the books eligible for the award” specifies that the committee is not to consider the entire body of work by an author or whether the author has previously won the award.
+The committee’s decision is to be made following deliberation about eligible books published in the preceding year.

 Criteria for text

 - Note: Because the literary qualities to be considered will vary depending on content, the committee need not expect to find excellence in each of the above named elements.
-The book should, however, have distinguished qualities in all of the pertinent elements.
+The book should, however, have distinguished qualities in all of the elements pertinent.

 - In considering a book, the committee is to make its decision primarily on the text.
 Other aspects of a book are to be considered only if they distract from the text.
 Such other aspects might include illustrations, overall design of the book, etc.

-- In selecting a book, the committee should keep in mind that the award is for both literary quality and presentation for children, as well as for its portrayal of the Latino cultural experience.
+- The committee should keep in mind that the award is for both literary quality and presentation for children, as well as for its portrayal of the Latino cultural experience.

 - Particular attention will be paid to cultural authenticity.